When did J.R.R. Tolkien live?

 To what extent can J.R.R.
 Tolkien be considered an author of children’s stories?

-While The Hobbit, The Father Christmas Letters, Mr. Bliss and Roverandom were indeed written with children in mind (especially the author’s), Tolkien’s other works (such as The Lord of the Rings, The Silmarillion, but also The Legend of Sigurd and Gudrún, etc.) were intended for adults; and though they are often categorized as ‘young-adult fiction’ in today’s parlance, they remain accessible to a younger public.
+While The Hobbit, Letters from Father Christmas, Mr. Bliss and Roverandom were indeed written with children in mind (especially the author’s own children), Tolkien’s other works (such as The Lord of the Rings, The Silmarillion, but also The Legend of Sigurd and Gudrún, etc.) were intended for adults; and though they are often categorized as ‘young-adult fiction’ in today’s parlance, they remain accessible to a younger public.